mag4no10/arch-linux-guide/README.md

 Color
 ILoveCandy
 ```
+Also uncomment parallel downloads that speed up our pacman downloads
 ### Update repositories and packages
 To check if you successfully added the repositories and enable the easter-eggs, execute:
 ```